 Knowledge -The candidate

-- The candidate must have in-depth knowledge of a selected problem within the subject area
+- has in-depth knowledge of a selected topic in the field

-- The candidate must be able to identify, formulate and solve a relevant problem
+- can identify, formulate and solve a relevant engineering problem

 Learning methods and activities